xeger/kos-ramp/README.md

 1. Name of orbital position e.g. "apoapsis"
 2. Universal time (UT) in seconds after the epoch
-3. Altitude (ALT) in meters
-4. Estimated time (ETA) in seconds after current time
+3. Estimated time (ETA) in seconds after current time
+4. Altitude (ALT) in meters
+5. Distance (R) in meters from origin of SoI body
+6. Distance-vector (X) from origin of SoI body

 Function Libraries
 ------------------